FabLab-Egypt/website/README.md

 The develop ment environment could be seted up in `virtualenv`, `env/` directory is included in the `.gitignore` file.

-The following assuemses you have virtualenv installed and your in the project root directory.
+The following assumes you have virtualenv installed and your in the project root directory.

 1. Setting up virtualenv
 ```